17 Best Places to Visit in Colombo

 4. Viharamahadevi Park

-This giant green space is Colombo's Central Park (and its only large open-space area) and provides areas to relax and enjoy (or escape from) the sunshine.
+This giant green space is Colombo's Central Park (and one of its only large open-space areas) and provides areas to relax and enjoy (or escape from) the sunshine.
 The are many fountains in the park, as well as a small zoo.
 Kids will enjoy the playground.
 You can visit the Cenotaph (war memorial statue), as well as the national library, both of which are located in the park.

 The park is also home to a large, 15-foot-tall Buddha statue, the largest cast brass Buddha statue in the country.
 Now named for one of the country's ancient queens, the park was formerly called Victoria Park.
 Viharamahadevi Park sits between the National Museum of Colombo and City Hall.

 The city's large Colombo Zoo is located in the Dehiwala area.
 More than just animals in cages, the zoo focuses on education, as well as animal conservation and welfare.
 One of the oldest zoos in Asia, it's home to almost 3,000 different animals of all shapes and sizes.
 The zoo has daily demonstrations with keepers of various animals.

 The zoo is open seven days a week, from 8:30am to 6pm.
 In addition to the urban zoo in Dehiwala, about two hours outside of Colombo, in Pinnawala, there is a larger wildlife park and an elephant sanctuary, both operated by the Department of Zoological Gardens.

 This large, modern performing arts complex hosts a wide range of music, dance, and cultural performances.
 It was recently renamed for the country's former president, Mahinda Rajapaksa.
 Like many other things in Sri Lanka, the design is intentionally reminiscent of a lotus flower.